 Leadership Studies — August, 2019

-In this white paper, Jack and Joe discuss the six factors for effective organizational leadership development.
+In this leadership study, Jack and Joe discuss the six factors for effective organizational leadership development.

 By Jack Zenger, Joe Folkman, and Jared Harding

 What happens after a learning and development event?
 The dearth of effective action after learning events in the ongoing Achilles’ heal of learning and development.
 Most recognize that the real impact of development is found in the continuous journey of learning and skill mastery.